keelancook/md/StackEdit/Keelan's Papers/IND9400 Paper.md.md

 Since it was too soon to speak of a liberal and evangelical divide, broad tenets of social Christianity developed into a presupposition for most American Protestants.
 The uptick in social Christianity during the era was a major factor in the way churches related to the state.
 There was an increased sense of significance among American Protestant church people concerning public issues that make this period in church history unique.^[Handy, Undermined Establishment, 10.]
 Even those that May would list as conservative evangelical members of the social Christian movement claimed hope at the Christianization of America.^[May, Protestant Churches and Industrial America, 165, details the positions of Joseph Cook, who popularized the phrase, "Only the Golden Rule can bring the golden age."
 Cook was speaking of the need for voluntary Christianization instead of governmental or policy action to address situations concerning wealth disparity.
 See also, Cook, Labor, 241.]
 Furthermore, the Americanization of Christianity was of concern to both conservative evangelicals and adherents of the social gospel alike.

 # Christianize and Americanize: Home Missions to the Immigrant
 The final two decades of the nineteenth century proved an exciting and tumultuous time in American history.
 On the heels of an industrial revolution, urbanization was in full swing and populations began to explode.
 By 1900, in New York City alone, the population was the same size as the total urban population of the country in 1850 at 3.4 million people. ^[Boyer, Paul, Urban Masses and Moral Order in America, 1820-1920 (Boston: Harvard University Press, 2009), 123.
 See also Foner, Nancy. _From Ellis Island to JFK: New York`s Two Great Waves of Immigration_.
-New Haven: Yale University Press, 2002 for a
+New Haven: Yale University Press, 2002 for an at length treatment of immigration to New York from 1880-1920.